sdg002/PythonExperiements/docker-windows/readme.md

 ```

-## Restructuring into 3 separate folders/pipelines (WORK IN PROGRESS)
-Make this into a mono-repo.
-3 repos
-- One using standard Docker build and push a base Python image to ACR
-- Second using Azure ACR for build and push a base Python image.
-How long does it take?
-- Third one which uses Docker to build and push a custom Python built on the base Python image.
-How long does it take?

-1. 3 folders
-    1. base-python-image(BASE)
-    1. custom-python-app-acr-build
-    1. custom-python-app-docker-build
-1. Each folder with its own CI/CD pipeline
-1. Create 3 skeletal Azure pipelines in Azure Devops

----

 # Understanding the folder structure
+This folder is structured into a mono-repo comprising of 3 folders.
+Each folder has its own CI/CD pipeline.
 The objective was to build a base Python image and then re-use this image to build a custom Python app image.
 The custom Python app image has been build using 2 approaches
 1. Traditional Docker build
 2. Offloading the build to Azure ACR via CLI

-## base-python-image
+## 1-base-python-image
-In this folder we are
+In this folder we are:
 1. building a base Python image
 2. pushing the image to Azure container registry
+1. Takes over 6 minutes

-## custom-python-app-image-acr-build
+## 2-custom-python-app-image-acr-build
-work in progress
+In this folder we are:
+1. Pulling the base image built in previous step
+1. Copy over Python source and unit test
+1. Build and push a new image
+1. Takes over 5 minutes (we can see the base image being cached)

 Specify the base Python image
 ```dockerfile